eclgy/simplesecure/readme.txt

 Tested up to: 3.6
 Stable tag: trunk

-SimpleSecure is a secure contact form plugin that uses GPG to encrypt messages.
+SimpleSecure is a secure contact form plugin that encrypts messages using a pure PHP implementation of GPG / PGP.

 == Description ==

-SimpleSecure is a plugin that allows you to put a secure contact form on your WordPress site.
+SimpleSecure is a plugin that allows you to insert a secure contact form on any page or post.
-The information submitted by the visitor will be encrypted using GPG and sent to your email address where you can decrypt it using your private key and password.

-GPG is a secure public-key encryption system for sending secure data.
+The email message submitted by your visitor is securely encrypted using GPG/PGP, however no binaries are required nor are any shell calls necessary.
+SimpleSecure includes a pure PHP port of the GPG encryption functions which allows it to run on any server that supports PHP.
+In other words, you do not need to install GPG or allow shell access to PHP on your server.

+The reason for implementing PGP in pure PHP is to make installation and configuration of the plugin simple and easy.
+You do not need admin access nor do you need to modify file permissions on your server.
+If you have struggled with encrypted form processors in the past you'll be surprised at how SimpleSecure "just works" out of the box with almost zero configuration.

+PGP is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication.
+PGP can be used to send messages confidentially.
+For this, PGP combines symmetric-key encryption and public-key encryption.
+The message is encrypted using a symmetric encryption algorithm.
+GnuPG (GPG) stands for GNU Privacy Guard and is GNU's tool for secure communication and data storage.
+It can be used to encrypt data and to create digital signatures.
+It is compliant with the OpenPGP Internet standard as described in RFC-4880.

 = Features =

 * Easily add a secure contact form using a WordPress shortcode on any page
 * Manage your public GPG keys via the settings panel
-* Pure PHP implementation of GPG means no binaries or shell access required
+* Pure PHP implementation of GPG - no binaries or shell access required

 == Installation ==